iVariable/Backbone.actAs.Paginatable/README.md

 ```

-receive() method is clever and if needed model is already loaded in collection it won't made another request for this model,
+receive() method is clever and if requested model is already loaded in collection it won't made another request for this model,
-but will return you an existing model.
+but will return you an existing model instead.

 IMPORTANT!
-receive() method doesn't adds received model to current collection!
+receive() method doesn't add received model to current collection!
 If you need to add it to current page result set -
 do it manually (collection.add(model));